Can Raw Honey Go Bad?

 Unfortunately, there can be foul play when it comes to the processing and production of honey.
 Honey is difficult to produce and takes a lot of time and effort to reach the final product.
 This makes it susceptible to adulteration, especially for honey that’s produced on a wide commercial level.

 Adulteration can take many forms.
-One of the most common ways of tampering honey is adding artificial sweeteners to the final product.
+One of the most common ways of tampering with honey is adding artificial sweeteners to the final product.
 Of course, this is intended to increase the volume and the profit margin.
 So, keep in mind, when purchasing inexpensive honey in the supermarket that some manufacturers do add non-honey fillers to their product.

 During the initial production phase, the bees themselves can be fed with sugar syrups.
 Beekeepers or honey producers can also mix these syrups into the finished product.
 This would mean that your store-bought honey will spoil as it isn’t pure, raw honey.

 Also, beware that big companies will often harvest honey before it’s reached its ripe state.
-Unripened honey has a higher water content.
+Unripened honey has higher water content.
 This water disrupts the natural balance that protects the honey and throws off all those hygroscopic properties we discussed above.

 Honey’s unique composition and chemical properties give it its eternal shelf-life.
 Its low pH level, low moisture content and the presence of hydrogen peroxide work together to prevent bacteria and microbes from spoiling it.
 These properties all work in perfect harmony to almost form something like a perfect shield against toxic and harmful microorganisms.